 Surprisingly it is still an often misunderstood term, even among companies that rely on magnetic components.

 One unit of gauss is one line of flux in a 1 cm square surface area.
 Another way to think of it is in terms of flux density.
-So if you can imagine a sugar cube and one line of flux coming from the North Pole to the South Pole that’s what one gauss is.
+So, if you can imagine a sugar cube and one line of flux coming from the North Pole to the South Pole, that’s what one Gauss is.
 It doesn’t necessarily pertain to how far the magnetic field reaches, however the distance will be proportional to flux density and magnet geometry.

-In more technical terms, gauss is still a measurement of field strength; it is a location variable and also a vector (with direction), which means a different location in a space has different gauss reading and direction associated with it.
+In more technical terms, gauss is still a measurement of field strength; it is a location variable and vector (with direction), which means a different location in a space has different gauss reading and direction associated with it.

 Magnet pull strength vs gauss